Israel’s Netanyahu attacks justice system as trial begins

 Opposition leader Yair Lapid accused them of fomenting violence and trying to intimidate the judges.
 “Netanyahu is trying to drag us into a civil war to save himself from trial,” he told the Ynet website.

 Netanyahu’s court appearance Sunday caps a three-year investigation.
-It also comes after more than a year of political turmoil, with three inconclusive elections — each seen as a referendum on Netanyahu — finally ending last month when the Israeli leader and his main rival, former army chief Benny Gantz, came to a power-sharing deal.
+It also comes after more than a year of political turmoil, with three inconclusive elections — each seen as a referendum on Netanyahu — finally ending last month with the power-sharing deal with Gantz.

 There was no comment from Gantz or Blue and White on the trial.

-As part of their power-sharing deal, Netanyahu will remain prime minister for the next 18 months, and alternative prime minister for the 18 months after, and will not be legally required to step down during what is expected to be a lengthy trial.
+As part of their deal, Netanyahu will remain prime minister for the next 18 months, and alternative prime minister for the 18 months after, and will not be legally required to step down during what is expected to be a lengthy trial.

 Netanyahu’s proceedings were supposed to begin in March, but were delayed by his justice minister who issued restrictions on the courts amid the coronavirus crisis.